MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 2. Covert the 3D model in the Guides model-driven app.

 3. Assign the object anchor to a guide in the Anchor wizard.

-4. Assign the object anchor in the HoloLens app.

 Each of these steps is described in detail below.